Jamie Brown-Shpigel, MD

 Sarah Buday, PhD

-Associate Professor, Department of Anesthesiology; Pain Psychologist, Pain Management Center
+Associate Professor, Anesthesiology; Pain Psychologist, Pain Management Center

 Sarah is an Associate Professor and serves as a Pain Psychologist in the Pain Management Center, where she can be found surrounded by a large number of plants.
 She also provides assessment and treatment services with the bariatric surgery team.
 She grew up in St. Louis (Pattonville) and attended Washington University as an undergrad.
 After working in the WUSM psychiatry department for a bit, she then obtained her PhD in Clinical Psychology at UMSL.
 Her pre-doctoral internship was completed at the Oklahoma City VA/OU Medical Center, and she did her fellowship at the St. Louis VA Medical Center.